marrow/protocols/dispatch/README.md

 	handler=<function Sample.second at 0x109abf9e0>)]
 ```

-Note that the tracing produced is not exhaustive; for example, the `nested` class has no members; it _would_ be a terminus if dispatch down that branch is attempted, but a single level trace can't really know that.
+The tracing produced is not exhaustive; for example, the `nested` class has no members; it _would_ be a terminus if dispatch down that branch is attempted, but a single level trace can't really know that.
 Attempting a trace of that branch's `handler` would reveal no results.

 ### "Dynamic Path Segments"